Date: November 13th, 2025

 With her coaching business, SaeRise Consulting, she helps other emerging tech leaders working in legacy institutions and companies be seen, heard, and valued.

-It was a core value of hers growing up as the youngest of 3 sisters in an Asian family.
-She had to fight for attention.
 Today, she is a leader, organizing digital transformation projects for success and a master at navigating multiple stakeholders.

 After years of questioning her own worth, she’s discovered her purpose.
 Now, she’s building the path she once searched for — and helping others especially Asian women leaders to be seen, heard and valued as well.